Data Centers in Wuxi

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a major feature of the Wuxi market.
-Interconnection is primarily handled through private peering arrangements within data centers or routed through major national exchange points in hubs like Shanghai and Beijing.
+Internet Exchange Points (IXPs) Public peering is not a significant feature of the Wuxi market.
+Interconnection is typically handled via private peering arrangements or through national exchanges located in major hubs like Shanghai and Beijing.

 Power Analysis

-Average Cost Of Power: Industrial electricity is priced at approximately US$0.08/kWh, as of Q2 2025.
-This competitive rate helps manage operational expenses for high-density computing.
-The national energy mix is dominated by fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).
+Average Cost Of Power Industrial power pricing in Wuxi is approximately US$0.08/kWh as of Q2 2025.
+This competitive rate offers a significant advantage for managing the operational costs of compute-intensive infrastructure.
+The grid mix is dominated by fossil fuels (~65%), with renewables (~30%) and nuclear (~5%) also contributing.

-Power Grid Reliability: The power grid serving Wuxi's industrial and technology zones is modern and stable.
-Data centers are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for mission-critical infrastructure.
+Power Grid Reliability The power grid supporting Wuxi is well-engineered, reflecting its status as a critical industrial zone.
+Data centers in the area are supported by modern substations and redundant power feeds, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate